canonical/vanilla-framework/templates/docs/patterns/tiered-list/index.md

 | List item description | Description text/content                                          |
 | Call to action block  | [Call to action block](/docs/patterns/cta-block) beneath the list |

-## 50/50 on desktop w/ description
+## 50/50 on desktop with description

 This variant contains a top-level description which is presented side-by-side with its title on desktop screen sizes.